MacksEntropy/LBSim/README.md

-# Lattice Boltzmann fluid Simulation
+# Lattice Boltzmann Fluid Simulation

 The file simulateFluid.py contains an implementation of the Lattice Boltzmann Method on a mesh with a circular obstacle.
 To run the code, clone the repo and then run `pipenv shell` to activate the virtual environment.
 The only dependencies are numPy and matplotlib.